 Friday marked the opening night of the Brentwood Cornfest.
 Although its title might lead the unwary to believe this is a ridiculously corny (hah) event, it is the highlight of the summer for many Brentwood area locals.
 The festival celebrates the town's claim to fame: its signature corn crop.
 My sister, my cousins, and I have henceforth decided to make our annual visit a tradition for years to come.
 This year's festival featured a slew of rides, ranging from tame to tremendous, vendor booths, live music, and of course, corn.
-We immediately purchased cobs upon our arrival and took silly pictures posing with the festival's keynote feature.
-We perused the streets, pausing here and there to investigate some interesting displays.
-As the evening drew to a close, we found a spot near the rear of the festival, right underneath the fireworks display.
-We craned our necks back as far as they could go to watch the show taking place in the sky directly above us.
-In my opinion, these fireworks are amazing, second only to the pyrotechnic wonders of Disneyland.
-I tried snapping some shots, but photographs of fireworks can never do justice to the real thing.
-I gave up after my third try and resolved to enjoy the rest of the show, and the rest of the evening, with my family.

 On Saturday, the housemates and I hosted the long-awaited Housewarming party.
 I woke up early to clean and run errands, which proved to be quite enjoyable in the company of the roommates.
 We spent the sunny day together shopping, eating, preparing, and learning a lot about each other.
 As we finished prepping the house, our guests arrived fully prepared to eat, drink, and sing merrily along.
 The kiddie pool was a hit, as were the Jell-O shots, which disappeared in a minute.
 The views from the balcony and roof were spectacular, thanks to a sunny-skied forecast, and all of our guests got along wonderfully with one another.
 I was grateful for the opportunity to see so many of my friends, especially due to recent events which have caused me to keep to myself for the past few weeks.
 It was really nice to see my friends from Berkeley, some of whom I hadn't been in contact with since before the AiR Tour, and my friends from home, who came all the way out to the Bay to help break in the new pad and celebrate the endless possibilities of summer.